-This is the first of three Survival Guides.
-I’ll post “Soul” and “Spirit” in coming weeks.
+This is the first of three Survival Guides: Body, Soul, and Spirit

 During my husband’s illness and after his death, grief exhausted me.
 Who cared about staying healthy?
 Some part of me did, but it was hard to get it together.
 I knew vitality and strength would help restart my demolished life.
 Poor self-care added depression to my sorrow.
 As a nutritionist and personal trainer, I had a weight lifter’s discipline before my husband’s illness, but I needed a nurturing, gentle attitude toward my wounded grieving self.
 Here’s what worked.